 EGCG Kills Cancer Cells

-When new blood vessels begin to form and grow in a tumor, it is known as angiogenesis.
-Angiogenesis allows cancer cells to grow faster and spread to other areas of the body by providing them with much-needed nutrients and oxygen.
-Studies show that EGCG prevents the expression of a so-called growth factor that is necessary for new blood vessels to form and grow.
-By doing so, EGCG prevents cancer cells from growing rapidly and spreading from one location to another and invading other parts of the body.
+When new blood vessels form and grow within a tumor, this process is known as angiogenesis.
+Angiogenesis enables cancer cells to grow faster and spread to other parts of the body by supplying them with essential nutrients and oxygen.
+Studies show that EGCG prevents the expression of a growth factor necessary for new blood vessels to form and grow.
+By doing so, EGCG prevents cancer cells from growing rapidly, spreading to other parts of the body, and invading other tissues.

-In one study, tumors treated with a potent extract of green tea leaves that contains concentrated tea polyphenols (including EGCG) had significantly fewer blood vessels and were noticeably smaller in size.
+In one study, tumors treated with a potent green tea leaf extract rich in tea polyphenols (including EGCG) had significantly fewer blood vessels and were noticeably smaller.

 Is Green Tea a Proven Cancer Fighter?

 It’s clear that EGCG and other green tea antioxidants can stop cancer cells from growing, even directly kill them.
-They also seem to be able to prevent new blood vessels from forming within tumors that help cancer cells to grow rapidly and spread to other parts of the body.
+They also seem to prevent the formation of new blood vessels within tumors, which helps cancer cells grow rapidly and spread to other parts of the body.
 EGCG does this by interfering specifically with multiple biological mechanisms in cancer cells – and it appears to do so without affecting normal cells.

-Health experts believe that these actions of EGCG and other green tea antioxidants are to a large extent responsible for the potential anticancer health benefits of green tea.
+Health experts believe that the actions of EGCG and other green tea antioxidants are largely responsible for the potential anticancer health benefits of green tea.

 However, it must be remembered that so far, the evidence for EGCG’s anticancer abilities comes mainly from laboratory studies.
-Because of these promising results, many human clinical trials have been carried out (and are still being carried out) to find out whether EGCG and green tea extract supplements can indeed protect us from developing cancer.
+Because of these promising results, many human clinical trials have been conducted (and are still being conducted) to determine whether EGCG and green tea extract supplements can indeed protect us from developing cancer.

-While the results of these studies have not been as clear-cut as health experts would have liked, all the available evidence suggests that daily consumption of two to three cups of green tea can help to lower your overall cancer risk without any serious side effects.
+While the results of these studies have not been as clear-cut as health experts would have liked, all available evidence suggests that daily consumption of two to three cups of green tea can help lower your overall cancer risk without serious side effects.

 However, if you’re on prescription medications or are sensitive to caffeine, you may want to speak to your physician before adding green tea to your daily diet.
 And if you do experience any uncomfortable symptoms (such as nervousness, confusion, sleep issues, irritability), be sure to discontinue green tea immediately and consult your physician right away.

 It’s also important to know that although many commercial iced and ready-to-drink versions of green tea are also quite popular nowadays, they may not have the same healthful levels of green tea antioxidants that you’ll get from a freshly brewed cup using real green tea leaves.
-The lower the amounts of tea leaves and buds, the lesser the antioxidant content, minimizing the health benefits of green tea.
+The lower the amounts of tea leaves and buds, the lower the antioxidant content, which minimizes the health benefits of green tea.

-Not only that, adding other liquids like juices or water further dilutes the levels of green tea antioxidants and weakens their health benefits.
+Not only that, adding other liquids like juice or water further dilutes green tea antioxidants and weakens their health benefits.
 Decaffeinated green tea also has significantly lower levels of green tea antioxidants.

 The antioxidant concentrations of green tea – and the health benefits you get from it – depend on the type and quality of green tea you use, how much you use, how long you brew it for, and the temperature of brewing.